 Once leaving the safety net of high school, you’re on your own.
-Maybe your parents are happy for you to stay living at home or borrow their car, but this is your journey now — and the only person in control of your future is yourself.
-After moving out of home at 18, I thought I’d save you guys the hassle of reading the 300+ page paperback by Marlies & Jai Hobbs and see if it’s worth your time, and of course, interview the authors themselves.
+Whether you remain living at home with your parents or not, the only person in control of your future is yourself.
+University students are notoriously known to be broke, and adulting with its finances can inevitably begin to creep up on you with little financial literacy.
+After moving out of home at 18, I thought I’d save you guys the hassle of reading the 300+ page paperback by Marlies & Jai Hobbs and see if it’s worth your time, and of course, chat with the authors themselves.

 The book incorporates a range of essential topics: earning money, tax, budgeting, tertiary study, credit record, significant purchases, property, investments, and more.
-What I especially admire about the guide is that not only does it run through the basics, it explains their importance and branches into the niche of finance topics such as degree fee structures, micro-investing, and how to make a will.
-And if you want to plan and protect your financial future — it runs through financial hardship, how to start your own business, and lifelong goal setting.
+I especially admire the guide because it runs through the basics and explains their importance, and branches into the niche of finance topics such as degree fee structures, micro-investing, and how to make a will.
+And if you want to plan and protect your financial future — it runs through financial hardship, how to start your own business, and setting lifelong financial goals.